-Starting to play guitar can be really difficult if the guitar neck is too narrow and your fingers are big.
-Acoustic guitars have a slightly narrower neck than the classic guitar.
-As a result, it can be very hard not to touch more than one string with each finger.
+Starting to play guitar can be difficult if the guitar neck is too narrow and your fingers are big.
+Acoustic guitars have slightly narrower necks than classical guitars.
+As a result, touching only one string with each finger can be challenging.

-If this is the case, it is advisable to star playing a classic guitar, even if you intend to play an acoustic one.
+If this is the case, you should start a classical guitar, even if you intend to play an acoustic one.

 We all think our hand is too small when we start playing, and therefore we won’t be able to achieve the hand posture the guitar teacher or the guitar manual is displaying.

 It is just a matter of developing hand elasticity and strength.
-But, if you have a really small hand, there are smaller guitar.
-Closer frets can facilitate the your guitar practice.
+But, if you have a tiny hand, there are smaller guitars.
+Closer frets can facilitate your guitar practice.